-Track and manage your electricity use
+Track and manage your electricity use online

-Use MyHydro to understand your usage
+Use your MyHydro account to understand your usage

 Log in to your account regularly to track and understand your electricity use – right down to the hour.
 The data comparison tools also allow you to discover how your household’s electricity habits have changed over time, with the seasons, and in comparison to your neighbours.